lnihlen/lnihlen.github.io/about.md

 ---

-Luke Nihlen grew up in Albuquerque, New Mexico, where he completed both his undergraduate and graduate degrees in Computer Engieering at the University of New Mexico.
+Luke Nihlen grew up in Albuquerque, New Mexico, where he completed both his undergraduate and graduate degrees in Computer Engineering at the University of New Mexico.
 In 2010 he joined Google and moved to Northern California.
-He works at Google still as an Engineering Manager.
+He works at Google still as an Engineering Manager, currently on the [Play Movies & TV](https://play.google.com/movies) team.
 It should be clear that all content on this blog is Luke's own opinion and thoughts and in no way represents the opinion or any statement by his employer.